 If you’ve ever dreamed of targeting big trout in a stretch of river that lives up to its name, the Land of Giants (LOG) below Hauser Dam on the Missouri River should be on your radar.
-This legendary section is a short but incredibly productive tailwater flowing between Hauser Dam and Upper Holter Lake.
-This stretch of river holds some of the largest trout in the Missouri River system.
-As a result, the Land of the Giants has become a world-class fly fishing destination for those seeking the thrill of landing trophy-sized trout.
+We are one of the very few outfitters permitted to access to the Land of Giants section of the Missouri River through the Gates of the Mountains Marina.

-Here the Missouri River flows north through a steep canyon and eventually into the Gates of the Mountains Wilderness Area on Holter Reservoir.
-This famed stretch of the Missouri river anglers have opportunities to encounter some of the largest trout in the state, often exceeding the average sizes found in other sections of the river.
+This legendary section is an incredibly productive tailwater flowing north through a steep canyon and eventually into the Gates of the Mountains Wilderness Area on Holter Reservoir.
+This reach of the upper river holds some of the largest trout in the Missouri River system.
+As a result, the Land of the Giants has become a world-class fly fishing destination for those seeking the thrill of targeting trophy-sized trout.

-Accessing The Land of the Giants
+Accessing the Land of the Giants Section

 Fly Fishing the Land of the Giants